Introduction to Alvis

 - Tools can be used interactively on compute nodes with Open OnDemand portals!

-Tensorboard for profiling
+Tensorboard for profiling¶

 - We have a Tensorboard guide

-- Add a Tensorboard callback to generate logs to a job-specific directory
+- Add a Tensorboard callback to generate logs to a job-specific directory (overlapping logs confuses Tensorboard!)

-- Connecting via Alvis OnDemand (preferable),
+- Connecting via Alvis OnDemand (preferable), SSH tunnel or remote desktop.

 - Tip: the SSH tunnel can also be used for running other services on nodes,